aishpant/attribute-documentation/README.md

                         return -ENODEV;
         }
 ```
-  There is a conversion to some driver private struct and then one or many fields from
+...There is a conversion to some driver private struct and then one or many fields from
   it are put in the buffer.

-  In the example above, it's a struct of type rio\_mport.
+...In the example above, it's a struct of type rio\_mport.
 ```c
   struct rio_mport {
         ...